dcchuck/react-tear-outs-and-pop-outs/README.md

 * draggableElement - A JSX element, the element will be made draggable.
 Renders before other children.
 * minDragDistance *optional: default 200* - minimum distance a user needs to drag the draggable Element before it triggers a pop out on drag end
+* childName - Name the child window.
+This also defines the broadcast channel for state passing.
+These are unique to a parent-child tearout relationship.
+For example, if I want to create a tearable component, I would give it a childName (let's call it `readme-child`) and then create a route for the same composed element, also with the childName `readme-child`.
+If I wanted to create another tearable element, I would use a new childName for both the parent and the child.

 # Create React App README Below